benlansdell/dualbci/readme.txt

 Version history:

-0.1 -- contains a whole bunch of functions to compute correlation bw firing rate and torque(cursor) position/speed/accel. corr_*.m Not needed, as supersceded by correlation_nev.m => To be dropped from future versions.
+0.1 -- contains a whole bunch of functions to compute correlation bw firing rate and torque(cursor) position/speed/accel. corr_*.m Not needed, as superceded by correlation_nev.m => To be dropped from future versions.